Asa Akira: Mainstream media appearances

 In January 2014, Akira, Dana DeArmond, Chanel Preston, and Jessie Andrews were featured in a Cosmopolitan magazine article titled "4 Porn Stars on How They Stay Fit."
 The article was inspired by actress Gabrielle Union's comment made on Conan O'Brien's talk show about striving to follow the fitness routines of the porn stars she saw at her gym.

-In 2014, Akira featured as a guest in episode 1 of season 3 of The Eric Andre Show.
+In 2014, Akira was a guest interviewee on the season 3 premiere of the surrealist talk show The Eric Andre Show.

 In 2017, Akira appeared as herself in the first episode of the sixteenth season of Family Guy in a live-action casting couch cutaway scene with Peter Griffin.
 Akira later noted that, ironically, this was her first casting couch scene.
 The episode featured a recurring joke of people asking Peter "who was the girl on the couch" and Peter giving a deadpan reply that he is certain each inquirer already knows who she is.
 In the eighth episode of the twentieth season after Peter is fired from his job, he tries to clear his browser history, but it is too late as the company IT guy notes that Peter is "all in" on Akira.